Adityam582/Adityam582.github.io/_pages/help.md

 * Do you want to take my help?
 Feel free to contact me for below points of interest.

-1. Data Science/Machine Learning consulting
+1. Modern Software Engineering Consulting

+You want to work with modern tech such as cloud, data science, or Artificial Intelligence or Machine Learning.

-You want to work with AI/ML, but not sure, where and how to start?
+But not sure, where and how to start?

 Do you need assistance in your Data, Cloud, AI strategy?